25747/poke-the-dot/README.md

 # poke-the-dot

 A game for my three-year-old, first version made in less than a day.
+Built for mobile, but usable on desktop browsers.
 See current build here: https://25747.github.io

-Started in Javascript and then converted to Typescript (my first TS project)
+Started in Javascript and then converted to Typescript as a way to learn TS.

 ## Libraries used